vishnu350/rs-mainspring-winder/README.md

 # Warnings and Advice
 - As stated before, everything provided here comes with **ABSOLUTELY ZERO WARRANTY**.
 See the [issues section](https://github.com/vishnu350/rs-mainspring-winder/issues) before deciding if this is for you, otherwise please consider getting a professional mainspring winder set.
-- While the RS mainspring winder works great for many users, it still requires you to be resourceful and competent in basic watchmaking skills.
+- While this winder works great for many users, it still requires you to be resourceful and competent in basic watchmaking skills.
 - When initially placing the housing barrel on the winder base with the latched mainspring, **do not forcefully ram the mainspring into position**.
 Watch the [YouTube video](https://youtu.be/OAfQTk89P3s?t=204) (min 3:24) for an elegant way to do this.
 - If the staple pin is not fashioned correctly, it will easily get unhooked while winding or cause other issues.
 - Be very careful when unwinding, do it slowly.